edinburgh-napier/set09121/labs/lab6/physics.md

 We will be using the [Box2D](http://box2d.org/) physics engine from here on.
 B2D is relatively robust and well used.
 Building a 2d physics engine yourself isn't an impossible task, but we don't have time to cover it in this module, so we will be using something that already exists.

 When with picking software off the web, chances are it needs some tweaks.
-B2D doesn't have a well-built CMake Script, but thanks to the process of open-source software, [I've fixed it](https://github.com/dooglz/Box2D/commit/e8d2cafa7f1300f5916a2e22f277d998a739e835).
+B2D doesn't have a well-built CMake Script, but thanks to the process of open-source software, [Sam fixed it](https://github.com/dooglz/Box2D/commit/e8d2cafa7f1300f5916a2e22f277d998a739e835).

 The fix is still pending in a pull request to the main repo so for now we will use my fork.